Yluro/symmetry-measurements/README.md

 The plugin was developed/tested using a Windows 10/11 machine.
 The plugin should be system agnostic but please report any bugs found in any other operating systems.

-#### Note
-_It is known that SHAPE 2.1 gives trouble in Mac machines with operating systems newer than 2022 and some Linux systems.
-Unfortunately, I can't do anything about that since the ESG hasn't published a precompiled SHAPE version since 2013._ In the future I might introduce support for Cosymlib by ESG which is the updated version of their shape and symmetry measures program.
+_**Note:** It is known that SHAPE 2.1 gives trouble in Mac machines with operating systems newer than 2022 and some Linux systems.
+Unfortunately, I can't do anything about that since the ESG hasn't published a precompiled SHAPE version since 2013.
+In the future I might introduce support for Cosymlib by ESG which is the updated version of their shape and symmetry measures program._

 ## Instalation
 1. Download the source code from the lastest GitHub release.